 On top of everything else a dementia patient deals with, along comes Christmas.

-Just moving the furniture is dramatic too me.
-Where on of our front room chairs goes, there will be a tree this week.
+Just moving the furniture is dramatic to me.
+Where one of our front room chairs goes, there will be a tree this week.

 Remember these things.
 The only thing good about my situation I’m still capable of telling what drives me crazy.
 Most family members know.
 Noise is a big thing this time of year.
 And yes, those lights.

-That’s a long time for anyone having to deal with anything.
+That’s a long time for anyone to have to deal with anything.
 We got through Thanksgiving dinner.
-Our kids, aren’t kids anymore.
+Our kids aren’t kids anymore.
 The youngest of the girls is eleven now and the grandson is ten.

 We don’t have the running through the house thing anymore.
 So that‘s a plus.
 But even the adults talking can be challenging.